-The Research, Development and Innovation (RD&I) Department also plays a leading role in overseeing the design of new products.
-Its work extends our commitment to continuous improvement in terms of the sustainability, quality and safety of our solutions.
+The Environmental Management System (EMS) defines the The Research, Development and Innovation (RD&I) minimum requirements for managing our environmental Department also plays a leading role in overseeing the performance, with particular attention paid to waste design of new products.
+Its work extends our commitment management.
+This systemic approach ensures that our to continuous improvement in terms of the sustainability, environmental principles are applied rigorously and quality and safety of our solutions. consistently.

-This collaborative governance reflects our desire to make environmental performance a strategic objective shared by all of end in itself, but a potential resource to be reinvented and reintegrated into our industrial processes.
+This collaborative governance reflects our desire to make environmental performance a strategic objective shared by all of our teams.